vadz/kevinlocke.name/_posts/2013-01-12-postgresql-cascading-delete-trigger-visibility.markdown

 Ok, here's the answer:  The parent row is not visible from either before or after triggers on the child table.
 It is visible in the before trigger on the parent table but not the after trigger (as expected/documented).
-Which changes are visible during cascading updates is left as an exercise for the interested reader.
+The child rows are visible in all before triggers (showing decreasing numbers in the child trigger as child rows are deleted, as expected/documented) and no after triggers  Which changes are visible during cascading updates is left as an exercise for the interested reader.